 - Ensure a daily calcium intake that is adequate for your age.

 - Ensure an adequate intake of vitamin D. Dietary vitamin D intake should be 600 IU (International Units) per day up to age 70.
 Men over age 70 should increase their uptake to 800 IU daily (see table below).
 The amount of vitamin D found in 1 quart of fortified milk and most multivitamins is 400 IU.

 - Engage in a regular regimen of weight-bearing exercises in which bones and muscles work against gravity.
-This might include walking, jogging, racquet sports, climbing stairs, team sports, weight training, and using resistance machines.
+This might include walking, jogging, racquet sports, climbing stairs, and team sports.
+Resistance exercises, such as lifting weights and using resistance machines, are also important.
 A doctor should evaluate the exercise program of anyone already diagnosed with osteoporosis to determine if twisting motions and impact activities, such as those used in golf, tennis, or basketball, need to be curtailed.